When’s the last time your website did you any favors?

 Every piece of your site, from the way we word your services, to the layout, to the photo choices, to the page choices, are built to sell the big picture behind your company.

 1. On-Site Technical SEO & User Experience Optimization

 The first step is to audit your current website for technical SEO health.
-Some technical on-site SEO issues can include:
+Some technical on-site and on page SEO issues can include: